Britain, France and Germany back multinational tax clampdown

+Some U.S. bond investors stick to energy bets, say rally has legs

+NEW YORK, June 1 Several large investment firms are betting on U.S. energy bonds on the view that they have more room to run even after a sharp rebound in performance in 2016.

-MOSCOW The British, French and German governments launched a joint initiative on Saturday to crack down on tax avoidance by multinational companies that will be presented to a G20 finance leaders meeting in July.
+MOSCOW Feb 16 The British, French and German governments are launching a joint initiative aimed at cracking down on tax avoidance by multinational companies.

-The plan, unveiled by the three countries' finance ministers at a G20 meeting in Moscow, follows up on a report by the Organisation for Economic Cooperation and Development (OECD) that many big firms country-hop to pay less tax.
+The plan, details of which will be announced by the three countries' finance ministers at a G20 meeting in Moscow on Saturday, is a response to a report published this week by the Organisation for Economic Cooperation and Development (OECD).

 The OECD highlighted a growing trend for multinationals to shift profits to countries where tax rates are lowest, and urged a sweeping overhaul of international tax rules to prevent this.